Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 ContentFilm + live music

-Before or After the Show: Meet at Petit-Champlain
+Before or after the screening: meet at Petit-Champlain

-Whether you've chosen a film festival, an open-air screening on the Plains, or a neighborhood film club, stop by Carrera Café in Petit-Champlain.
-An espresso to prepare you for the film's emotions, or to extend its effects over a platter and a drink.
+Whether you have chosen a film festival, an outdoor screening on the Plains, or a neighborhood film club, stop by Carrera Café in Petit-Champlain.
+An espresso to prepare you for the emotions of the film, or to extend the effects around a platter and a glass.

 More articles